RVCC-IDMX/291-Fall2021-Team-Black-Hole/README.md

 The astronaut sprite will move toward the center of the blackhole, decelerating and then stopping before fading until transparent.
 This will mimic the phenomena known as spaghettification.

 ## Scale Adjustment
-Add one slider to adjust the filter strength, giving the effect different masses have on gravity
+Add one slider to adjust the filter strength, giving the effect different masses have on gravity.

 Example: bulge.uniforms.strength = [1 - 4, etc.]

 ## Resources